 The Autonomous Robotics Club of Purdue was created to grow the skills and abilities of its members through design projects centered around advanced autonomous robotics systems.
 It provides hands-on, real world experience to interdisciplinary teams using industry standard tools and practices.

 Through ARC, members can meet like-minded individuals, solve real world robotics problems, gain experience with industry-standard tools, and build their career portfolios.
 We welcome new members of any skill level and provide an environment for members to learn about topics such as state estimation, control algorithms, and machine learning.
 New members have opportunities for leadership early on and can gain in depth experience working on projects that interest them.
 ARC projects typically include a mix of hardware and software design.

-Current ARC supports three projects:
+Current ARC supports five projects:

 More information about all of these projects can be found on the wiki.